-- Because of the need to possess current knowledge of technology, PLS 115 (Legal Technology) must be taken within five years of graduation. - Any student who has taken Introduction to Paralegal Studies, (pls 101), Civil Litigation, (pls 121), Legal Research and Writing I, (pls

-111) and / or Legal Research and Writing II, (PLS 211) more than five academic years before his / her proposed graduation date must demonstrate current knowledge.
+- Because of the need to possess current knowledge of technology, PLS 115 (Legal Technology) must be taken within five years of graduation. - Any student who has taken Introduction to Paralegal Studies, (PLS 101), Civil Litigation, (PLS 121), Legal Research and Writing I, (PLS 211) more than five academic years before his / her proposed graduation date must demonstrate current knowledge.
 The student should meet with the Program Coordinator and develop a plan to demonstrate current knowledge and skills.